macxcool/mybackyard.coolnet.xyz/content/post/Ferns_and_a_Butterfly.md

 There was a narrow strip along the back of the pond that is in full shade all day.
 I thought that a few small ferns would be ideal.

 ![Christmas Fern](/images/christmas-fern.jpg)
-Isaac Coolen
+Photo by Isaac Coolen

 ![Japanese Fern](/images/painted-fern.jpg)
-Isaac Coolen
+Photo by Isaac Coolen

 ![Autumn Fern](/images/autumn-fern.jpg)
-Isaac Coolen
+Photo by Isaac Coolen

 ![Lady Fern](/images/lady-fern.jpg)
-Isaac Coolen
+Photo by Isaac Coolen

 ## A Flying Visitor